gromacs/gromacs/docs/api/gmxlibs.rst

 Client build system support
 ===========================

+|Gromacs| relies heavily on `CMake <https://cmake.org/documentation/>`__
+to configure and manage the build system.
+The |Gromacs| installation directly supports CMake configured client software through configuration and "hints" files installed to :file:`$GROMACS_ROOT/share/cmake/`.

+:command:`gmx --version` (or the appropriate ``gmx$GROMACS_SUFFIX``) includes notes on the original build toolchain that may or may not be sufficient for configuring the client software build system.

 Compiler toolchain
 ------------------

+Though not explicitly required, it is highly recommended that client software build with a toolchain that closely matches that of the |Gromacs| build to avoid binary incompatibilities.

 Each |Gromacs| installation (since 2022) provides a CMake "hints" file that can be used to initialize your :command:`cmake` cache with the ``-C``